 The other day it hit me.
 It has been almost 10 years since I arrived in the Netherlands.
 Time really flies, but what struck me the most is that slowly, slowly I may have been adopting some very Dutch traits.
 Maybe you have as well?

-So how do you know you’ve been hanging out so long in the Low Countries?
+So how do you know you’ve been hanging out too long in the Lowlands?
 You’ve adopted these Dutch traits…

 Even if it is not spring yet.
 You become a true sun-worshipper, and if you are not dependent on the school holidays, you probably leave for the sun during cold, dark February, like a migratory bird.